 Private Sub CommandButton2_Click() UserForm1.Hide End Sub

-- Run the userform from the run button provided or by pressing F5 key and we get the following result.
+- Run the userform from the run button provided or by pressing the F5 key, and we get the following result.

 - Enter the values in the text boxes as follows.

-- Press the Submit button to see the result in excel sheet as follows.
+- Press the Submit button to see the result in the excel sheet as follows.

 This is how we create a userform to get the data from the user.

 - Userforms are inbuilt or can be created by the developer in VBA.

 - The properties of userform can be changed from the properties wizard box in VBA.

 - Userforms need to have buttons in order to fetch data from the user.

 - To run a userform, make sure that the userform is selected.

 This is a guide to VBA UserForm.
 Here we discuss how to Create UserForm in Excel using VBA code along with some practical examples and a downloadable excel template.
 You can also go through our other suggested articles –